UBC-MDS/DSCI-532_2025_22_nyc-arrest-tracker/README.md

 - tabulate, lxml, numpy: Other utilities for data handling and charting.
 - dash-vega-components, gunicorn: For additional functionality and server deployment.
 - pyarrow: For reading parquet files.
+- gunicorn: For server deployment.
+flask-caching: For caching functions to improve performance.

 ## Contributing